FrancoisPdev/postgre/README.md

 ***

-tips : if you are in the CLI, write : sudo -i -u postgre
+tips : if you are in the CLI, write : sudo -i -u postgre you can see this :
 ```
 postgres@yesweweb-X542UA:~$
 ```
-after you can surf in the folder is simply use :
+Now you can surf in the folder and this is simply use :
 ```
 cd /etc/postgresql
 ```